Manipur – Culture and Tradition

 The cuisines of Manipur are traditional cuisine of the Meiteis, an ethnic majority of Manipur.
 Their staple food is rice with a few side dishes of vegetables and fish.
 The Manipuris love fish and their favorite fish is Ngri, which is prepared by fermentation.

-The main ingredient of Manipuri cuisines is mainly chili and pepper and devoid of masalas, thus making the food more healthy with no oil.
-Ngari ( fish ), Iromba, chamfoot, morok and various indigenous herbs are popular in this state and are used in their foods often.
+The main ingredient of Manipuri cuisines is mainly chili and pepper and are devoid of masalas, thus making the food more healthy with no oil.
+Ngari ( fish ), Iromba, chamfoot, morok, and various indigenous herbs are popular in this state and are used in their foods often.
 Manipur the dishes are spicy compared to other sister states of the northeast.

 The people of Manipur like to maintain a kitchen garden where they grow several flavored herbs and roots that are exclusive to this region including maroi napakpi, awa phadigom, maroi nakuppi, mayang-ton, and toning-khok.
 The vegetables, mushrooms, and herbs grown in Manipur are rare and unique to the state.
 Some of their popular dishes include nga-thongba (fish curry), ooti (a typical Manipuri vegetarian dish), chagem pomba (made with fermented soya, mustard leaves) and Chamthong or kangshoi, which is a stew cooked with seasonal vegetables.

-Some of the popular dishes are Eromba, Ooti, Nga thongba, Singju, Kangsoi, Chagem pomba, Kelli chana, Chamfut , Bora and many more etc
+Some of the popular dishes are Eromba, Ooti, Nga thongba, Singju, Kangsoi, Chagem pomba, Kelli chana, Chamfut , Bora, and many more, etc.

 The traditional dress of Manipuri women is Phanek and Innaphi.
 Phanek is a cloth wrapped around the upper torso or at the waist, like a skirt reaching up to ankles.
-Phanek is uniquely woven in stripes of black, white, red or blue running across the fabric, with geometrical motifs on borders.
-A shawl or dupatta called Innaphi.
+Phanek is uniquely woven in stripes of black, white, red, or blue running across the fabric, with geometrical motifs on borders.
+A shawl or dupatta is called Innaphi.
 The blouse and a chaddar are wrapped around the head and upper part of the body over the blouse.

 For Manipur men, the lower garment comprises a cloth tied around the waist called Dhotis with white kurtas.
 The upper garment is a shawl of red & black stripes worn is draped only in winter.
 While they also love to wear turban or white pagri as headgear.